Why are great animal migrations collapsing? – DW – 02/12/2024

 How can we protect wild animals from extinction?

 But climate change and habitat loss continue to threaten migratory species.
-Conservation groups say more needs to be done to protect this important group of animals, including conserving and restoring habitat, removing barriers along migratory corridors.
+Conservation groups say more needs to be done to protect this important group of animals, including conserving and restoring habitats and removing barriers along migratory corridors.

-These great migrators perform vital roles in the ecosystem such as pollinating plants, spreading seeds, forming part of the food web.
+These great migrators perform vital roles in the ecosystem such as pollinating plants and spreading seeds, thus forming part of the food web.
 They also have enormous cultural significance, inspiring art, religion and literature.

 Edited by: Jennifer Collins